nverselab/Scripting-Challenges/PowerShell/Challenge 002 - Deploying Payloads/README.md

 ## Expert Task

-1. Using only PowerShell, create a Scheduled Task to perform both the Core and Advanced Tasks daily as System.
+1. Using only PowerShell and the files provided, create a Scheduled Task to perform both the Core and Advanced Tasks daily as System to ensure a copy is always in Public Desktop and duplicates are not on individual user Desktops.
+**Clarification:** "Using only PowerShell" in this challenge means you must use PowerShell to install the script for the Scheduled Task to run.
+A seperate script cannot be included in your payload.